Questions and Answers

 6. How does the Secretariat of the Review Committee operate?

-The MELCC ensures the operation of the COMEX Secretariat and assumes all the related costs.
+The MELCCFP ensures the operation of the COMEX Secretariat and assumes all the related costs.
 The Secretariat is based in Quebec City, at 675 René-Lévesque Blvd.
 E., Édifice Marie-Guyart.

 7. Is the Review Committee an independent body?